rsubrama1/segmome/README.md

 # Files in the Repository

-wholesale_quantities.csv: Data on the firm's sales transactions \n readme.md: This file \n
+wholesale_quantities.csv: Data on the firm's sales transactions readme.md: This file
-CSegment_Moment.ipynb: The case document in markdown format with embedded code \n
+CSegment_Moment.ipynb: The case document in markdown format with embedded code

 # Author Information